Hygiene Education

 How to live with LTBI patients

-- Help the LTBI cases monitoring side effects: loss of appetite, skin rash, jaundice …etc.
+- Help monitor the LTBI for common symptoms: loss of appetite, skin rash, jaundice …etc.

 - Relatives and friends should support and care about them, accept them, help them recover soon, and remind them to take medicine on time and return to the hospital for follow up.